 - Increased chances of getting a heart - We have strategies in place that increase your child’s chance of getting a heart and decrease the precious time you spend waiting.
 We also let kids awaiting heart transplantation stay at home (whenever possible), rather than in the hospital.
 Read how the Ventricular Assist Device (VAD) can extend the life of children waiting for a heart transplant.

-- Kid-friendly heart care - Our Heart Transplant Program was designed specifically for kids.
+- Kid-friendly heart care - Our Pediatric Heart Transplant Program was designed specifically for kids.
 All of our doctors, nurses and technicians are specially trained in pediatrics and cardiac care.

 - Minimal use of immunosuppresants - Unlike some other hospitals, we don’t use chronic steroids after a heart transplant.
 Studies have shown that long-term steroid use can cause problems throughout a child’s life, including delayed growth, high blood pressure and infection.
 Instead, we use the lowest possible levels of immunosuppressant drugs, which have fewer side effects.